2 Days in Skopje

 The Old Bazaar

-As we found ourselves in the middle of the Old Town, the urge to explore had us on our feet right away in the direction of the Old Bazaar.
+As we found ourselves in the middle of the Old Town, the urge to explore had us on our feet right away, heading toward the Old Bazaar.

 People parked just about anywhere possible near the bazaar: on the sidewalk, in the middle of the road, rear wheels on the road, and front wheels on the sidewalk.
 Anywhere you could find a spot.

-At one end of the bazaar, we found one of the largest shoe markets we have ever seen.
-Sneakers, sneakers, and more sneakers in any shape or size imaginable.
+At one end of the bazaar, we found one of the largest shoe markets we had ever seen.
+There were sneakers, sneakers, and more sneakers in any shape or size imaginable.

 The vegetable market at the bazaar in Skopje